Explain why are the statues on Easter Island called Moai?

 In detail, for those interested!

-First Discovery of the Moai
+Historical origins of the term Moai

-Etymology of the term "Moaï"
+Symbolic meaning of the term Moai

 Did you know?